 Liquidity risk means the risk of losses due to insufficient funds to cover Bank of Russia current liabilities in foreign currencies.
 In order to lower this risk, the volume of liquid assets in each currency is maintained at a level exceeding the volume of liabilities in the same currency.
 The most liquid assets are government securities, which are the major component of foreign exchange assets.
 Sources of liquidity also include nostro account balances, credit lines, shortterm deposits and repo operations, as well as cash inflows from coupon payments and redemptions of securities denominated in foreign currencies.
+The amounts of funds that can be accumulated by the Bank of Russia through the use of liquid assets and additional sources of liquidity exceed the amount of liabilities on execution of which these funds can be spent during a certain

-The Bank of Russia pays interest on the foreign currency accounts balances equal to the rate of return on indices composed of foreign countries' bonds.
+Under bank account agreements with the Federal Treasury, the Bank of Russia accrues and pays interest on the balances of foreign currency accounts of government funds, based on the rate of return on indices composed of foreign countries' bonds with specific shares in the index.
+The set of foreign government bonds included in the index is established by the Federal Treasury and revised regularly in compliance with the procedure set forth in the agreements.
 The Bank of Russia makes interest payments in rubles.
 Since the Bank of Russia has the right to issue currency, these obligations don't expose it to interest rate and liquidity risks.

 The Bank of Russia has a multilevel collective system for investment decision-making.
 The Bank of Russia Board of Directors sets the objectives of foreign exchange asset management, the list of eligible investment instruments, and the target level of foreign exchange risk.